 - Hormone receptivity.
 Hormone therapy won't be effective if your tumor is not hormonally sensitive.

 - Other cancer-specific changes.
-Certain cancers may have specific changes within their cells that indicate they are particularly sensitive to adjuvant therapy.
+Certain cancers may have specific changes within their cells that indicate the likelihood that your cancer will return.
+If tests show your cancer is unlikely to recur, adjuvant therapy may offer little benefit.
+If tests show your cancer has a greater chance of recurring, you're more likely to benefit from adjuvant therapy.
 Your doctor may request special testing of your cancer cells to determine if adjuvant therapy would be beneficial.

 Receiving adjuvant therapy doesn't guarantee your cancer won't recur.
 It can, however, help reduce the risk that your cancer will come back.

 As you're deciding whether adjuvant therapy is right for you, you might want to discuss the following issues with your doctor:

 - What procedures are you considering?
 Find out exactly what will be expected of you during adjuvant therapy.
 Will you have to see your doctor for injections or will you take pills at home?

 - What are the side effects?
 What side effects are you willing to live with?
 Which ones will be too much for you to tolerate?
 Do you plan to work or stay active during treatment?
 Could side effects interfere with your plans?

 - What are the chances you'll stay cancer-free?
 Understand how likely it is that your cancer will return if you decide against further therapy and how much improvement you might experience if you do undergo additional therapy.
 Your doctor can estimate how well your treatment will work based on comparisons with data from studies of other people with your same type of cancer, at the same stage and given the same treatment.